BradStell/future-apts/README.md

 # Appointment Scheduling

-## Duration
-Around 60-90 minutes (please make sure to send across your code around the 90-minute mark at the most).

 ## Motivation
 Clients need to be able to schedule an appointment with their trainer through an HTTP API.